 Intent data providers including, SalesIntel, Bombora, etc. will offer useful visibility into your target accounts or current B2B database – without the burden of having to search through various sites and social media.

-Think of engagement data as measuring how your prospects think, where they’re on their path to buy, and how they’re reacting to various forms of contact from you.
+Think of engagement data as measuring how your prospects think, where they’re on their path to buying, and how they’re reacting to various forms of contact from you.
 It is a step above intent data as it tracks how your target accounts are involved in your promotion and sales activities right now.

 Commitment data includes: